-Approved under FAA TSO-C88a and EASA ETSO-C88a the Model SSD120-(XX)N-RS5 and SSD120-(XX)NE-RS5 is an all solid-state electronic device which, when connected to an aircraft's static and electrical system, converts pressure altitude information into parallel and serial digital data.
+Approved under F.A.A.
+TSO-C88a, the Model SSD120-(XX)N-RS232 and SSD120-(XX)NE-RS232 is an all solid-state electronic device which, when connected to an aircraft static and electrical system, converts pressure altitude information into parallel and serial digital data.